Employment Tribunals

 Having an employment claim made against you, can be difficult.
 You may be aware that such a claim is going to be made but in some cases it may be a complete surprise.
 At Lawson-West we recommend seeking legal advice should you have a claim made against you to ensure you follow the correct procedures and do not miss anything that is crucial in the process.
 They can be very costly and need to be approached with care and attention.

 Our employment team is able to provide the appropriate advice and guidance in relation to Employment Tribunals.
-They offer no-obligation initial appointments and can meet you at any of our office locations in Market Harborough, Leicester or Wigston.
+They offer no-obligation initial appointments and can meet you at our office locations in Market Harborough and Leicester.
 You can call the team directly via 0116 212 1000, alternatively complete our online contact form and we will get in touch with you.